 Via de’ Ginori, 58/red

-Carduccio: Bored of Italian food??
-Try organic food, fresh juices, cakes, salads and smoothies at Carduccio.
+Bored of eating Italian food?? (is it possible though?)
+Anyhow, if you need a change from Italian, try organic food, fresh juices, cakes, salads and smoothies at Carduccio.
 Thanks to Georgette from GirlinFlorence for recommending on her blog.
-I also loved their coffee.

 Sdrucciolo de’ Pitti, 10/R

 What else but gelato??
 Make that extra effort to find this place and go for any flavor here!
 You’ll probably burn those calories anyway with all that walking.

 Via dei Neri 20/22R

 Be prepared to stand in longest queue to get the best panino ever!
 Antico Vinaio lives up to their fame.

 Super chic place for a quick negroni or spritz!

 Via Lungarno Amerigo Vespucci, 22/R